 The appropriate NYS Notice and Acknowledgement of Pay Rate and Payday Form must be completed for all new student workers.

-Unlike regular student employees, on-campus co-op students are also eligible for holiday pay for all Institute holidays falling within a given co-op employment quarter.
-They are also eligible for sick pay on the ratio of three days per fall or spring semester worked.
-Sick day benefits are cumulative to a maximum of six (6) paid sick days.
+Unlike regular student employees, on-campus co-op students are also eligible for holiday pay for all Institute holidays falling within a given co-op employment semester.
+They are also eligible for sick pay on the ratio of two days per fall and spring semester and one sick day for summer co-op employment for a total of five sick days for the academic year.
+Sick day benefits are cumulative to a maximum of five (5) paid sick days per year.
 On-campus co-op employees are exempt from FICA withholding as long as they are registered for co-op and physically working on the RIT campus.

 Criteria for GA employment: